 Have you ever had a personal experience with Colourism, and what do you think could be done to breakdown the foundations of its legacy within communities?

 We need to talk about it!
 I think it’s something that we just don’t talk about enough.
 I mean there’s a lot of issues in our community that we don’t talk about.
 Especially as Africans, we don’t notice what’s going on around the world.
 Yes, Africans live on a continent, and we have our own issues.
-We have our issues with politics and social economics, the disparity between the rich and the poor, absolutely.
+We have our issues with politics and social economics and the disparity between the rich and the poor, absolutely.
 However, on a larger scale we’re not taught enough about our history, we’re not taught enough about the different black people all over the world.
-How they got there, and how we are still one.
+How they got there, and how we're still one.
 We’re just not having conversations enough between ourselves.
-I think that more people need to talk about colourism and understand the significant impact that it has on our society, on our ‘race’, on our culture, on ourselves individually and on our next generations.
-How it’s still impacting them, how it’s still affecting black young girls till tomorrow growing up with this lack of confidence because of their skin tone.
+I think that more people need to talk about colourism and understand the significant impact that it has on our society, on our ‘race’, on our culture, on ourselves individually, and on our next generations.
+We need to talk about how it’s still impacting them and how it’s still affecting black young girls till tomorrow growing up with this lack of confidence because of their skin tone.

 Even though social media has played a part in highlighting all this black beauty, and you’ve got all this melanin this and melanin that, black girl magic and all this stuff, I don’t think it’s reaching where it still needs to reach.
 People are saying it because black girls want to feel good about themselves and be recognised as beautiful, not just something like a token or a contrast to white skin, which I feel is used a lot in magazines where they want to have this white girl and then have the contrast of this black girl next to her.
 Not that they’re recognising the beauty in her, just recognising the difference.
 They think we’re stupid and don’t see what’s happening.

-Having this conversation amongst ourselves and understanding that our kids are also feeling this way.
+Let's have this conversation amongst ourselves and understanding that our kids are also feeling this way.
 They also feel that they’re not good enough, they feel that they’re not beautiful enough and our boys are feeding into that still.
-They are saying that they’d rather have a light-skinned girl.
+They're saying that they’d rather have a light-skinned girl.
 They are saying that dark-skinned girls are not beautiful, that they wouldn’t want to be with one.
 This is a conversation that’s happening in 2021, so until we start talking about it more and going back to our kids and saying, ‘listen, how do you feel about a lighter skinned girl?
-Do you know how beautiful you are?’
-Unless we’re having these conversations, it’s not going to go anywhere.
+Do you know how beautiful you are?’, unless we’re having these conversations, it’s not going to go anywhere.
 It’s just going to carry on getting worse.

 Queen, Caroline Chinakwe